 How do I apply to come on the course?

-If you are applying for the 38 week ‘long’ course or the 12 week ‘Woodworking Skills’ course we ask that you send in your cv before coming to the Academy for interview.
+If you are applying for the 40 week Boat Building course or the 12 week’ Furniture Making courses we ask that you send in your CV before coming to the Academy for interview.
 As part of the interview you will be given a tour of the workshops and the opportunity to meet staff and students.
-You will discuss your requirements of the course and beyond with Yvonne, our Principal.
-While we will make special arrangements if people can only visit at a weekend it is not ideal as the workshops are not fully operational.
-We conduct telephone interviews for potential students who cannot visit.
-Short course students are welcome to visit the Academy but do not need to go through the interview process in order to enrol on a course.
+You will discuss your requirements of the course and beyond with the Principal.
+We conduct telephone or Skype interviews (please let us know your preference) for potential students who cannot visit.
+Short course students are welcome to visit the Academy but do not need to go through the interview process in order to enroll on a course.